Online Application | Frequently Asked Questions | Graduate Financial Aid

 Application for admission with consideration for scholarship and financial aid for the fall term must be filed in full by January 1st.

 ***ANNOUNCEMENT*** We will be accepting applications for the Master of Arts in Art History for a second round of consideration.
 Candidates may apply for consideration into the Fall 2016 program of study through March 1, 2016.

 Deadline and Application Fee

-To assure full consideration for the fall term, application should be completed online and ALL supporting materials pertaining to the application for admission should be delivered to the Meadows Graduate Office BEFORE January 1st.
+To assure full consideration for the fall term, application should be completed online and ALL supporting materials pertaining to the application for admission should be delivered to the Meadows Graduate Office BEFORE January 1st (MA 2nd round before March 1st).
 Materials received from applicants who do not enroll will be retained by the Meadows Graduate Office for one year.
 All documents become the property of Southern Methodist University and cannot be returned.
 A $75.00 non-refundable application fee is required.

 Request in writing one official transcript from the Registrar of each college or university previously attended, including summer terms.
 These may be sent directly to the Meadows Graduate Office.
 If the transcripts are sent to you, do not open the sealed envelopes, and mail them to the Meadows Graduate Office.
 A supplementary transcript covering work in progress at the time of the application must be furnished upon completion of that work.
 International transcripts that are not in English must be accompanied by official translations and evaluations.

 Three letters of recommendation are required.
 Letters of recommendation should be requested from professors who know the personal and academic qualifications of the applicant.
 When completing an online application applicants will have the opportunity to arrange for letters to be delivered electronically to the recommenders listed.
 Applicants will need a valid email address for each recommender and upon submission, notification will be emailed to them directly with instructions on submitting a web-recommendation form on behalf of the applicant.
 We will also accept drafted letters by mail.